microsoft/nni/docs/en_US/Overview.md

 When designing a model, users may need to find the best feature combination by doing automatic feature engineering.
 Then they need to select a best model architecture and hyperparameters for those features.
 After that, they might get a model with good performance, but the model size is too large and it is hard to serve online, they may need to compress the model.

+Below, we briefly introduce the four components.
+Before reading the following content, we suggest you to go through [Quick Start](Tutorial/QuickStart.md) to get to know the basic usage of NNI.

 ### Automatic Feature Engineering
+Automatic feature engineering is for users to find the best features for the following tasks.
+Detailed description and usage can be found [here](FeatureEngineering/Overview.md).
+It is supported through NNI trial SDK, which means you do not have to create an NNI experiment, but to import a built-in auto-feature-engineering algorithm in your trial code and simply run your trial code.

+The auto-feature-engineering algorithms usually have a bunch of hyperparameters themselves.
+If you want to automatically tune those hyperparameters, you can choose a tuning algorithm (i.e., tuner) and start an NNI experiment for it.

 ### General NAS Framework
+This NAS framework is for users to easily specify candidate neural architectures, for example, could specify multiple candidate operations (e.g., separable conv, dilated conv) for a single layer, and specify possible skip connections.
+NNI will find the best candidate automatically.
+On the other hand, the NAS framework provides simple interface for another type of users (e.g., NAS algorithm researchers) to implement new NAS algorithms.
+Detailed discription and usage can be found [here](NAS/Overview.md)

+NNI has supported many one-shot NAS algorithms, such as ENAS, DARTS, through NNI trial SDK.
+To use these algorithms you do not have to start an NNI experiment.
+Instead, to import an algorithm in your trial code, and simply run your trial code.
+Similar to auto-feature-engineering, if you want to tune the hyperparameters in the algorithms or want to run multiple instances, you could choose a tuner and start an NNI experiment.

+Other than one-shot NAS, NAS can also run in a classic mode where each candidate architecture runs as an independent trial job.
+In this mode, similar to hyperparameter tuning, users have to start an NNI experiment and choose a tuner for NAS.

 ### Hyperparameter Tuning
+This is a core and basic capacity of NNI, to tune hyperparameters you need to start an NNI experiment.
+For hyperparameter tuning we provide many tuning algorithms (i.e., tuner) and early stop algorithms (i.e., assessor).
+You could refer to [Quick Start](Tutorial/QuickStart.md) for usage.

 ### Model Compression
+Model Compression on NNI includes pruning algorithms and quantization algorithms.
+These algorithms are provided through NNI trial SDK.
+Users could directly use them in their trial code without starting an NNI experiment.
+Detailed description and usage can be found [here](Compressor/Overview.md).

+There are different types of hyperparamters in model compression.
+One type is the hyperparameters in input configuration, e.g., sparsity, quantization bits, to a compression algorithm.
+The other type is the hyperparamters in compression algorithms.
+Here, NNI experiment and tuning algorithms (i.e., tuner) would help a lot in finding the best compressed model automatically.
+A simple example can be found [here](Compressor/AutoCompression.md).

 ## Learn More
 * [Get started](Tutorial/QuickStart.md)